 - A. Monthly Homeowner Fees-- to cover normal Association operating expenses, are billed at the beginning of each year by the Association staff with monthly portions due on the 1st day of each month.
 Owners are encouraged to contact the Association Office to arrange to participate in the Association's email billing program to reduce Association billing and postage costs. - B. Special Assessment Fees-- for emergency or non-routine needs (replacement roofs, siding, pool, etc.) are determined by the Board.
 At the Board's discretion, such fees may be billed to all Owners on an annual one-time, quarterly, or monthly basis. - C. Association Fee Formulas: All Monthly Homeowner Fees and Special Assessment Fees are not equal or based upon unit square footages.
 As individually specified in the Association Bylaws, these fees are prorated according to each unit's specified "percentage of common area ownership". - D. Dock Slip Fees: Dock Slip fees are based upon the size and square footage of each leased slip, and a copy of such fees is available in the Association Office.
-Special assessments for dock facility needs will not be the same for slip versus non-slip leaseholders and may be significantly more for slip holders. - E. Past-Due Owner Accounts: While the Association appreciates that the vast majority of Owners keep their Association accounts timely and up-to- date, those few not doing so with overdue accounts are subject to the following: - 1.
+Special assessments for dock facility needs will not be the same for slip versus non-slip leaseholders and may be significantly more for slip holders. - E. Past-Due Owner Accounts: While the Association appreciates that the vast majority of Owners keep their Association accounts timely and up to date, those few not doing so with overdue accounts are subject to the following: - 1.
 Notices will be sent to Owners who have accounts 30 days past due stipulating that, if the account remains overdue past 60 days, the Bylaws-mandated late fee of 8% will be added to all outstanding balances and compounded thereafter. - 2.
 For accounts 60 days past due, Owners will be notified that, in addition to the mandated 8% late fees, if such accounts remain unpaid past 90 days, their unit's cable TV and internet services will be turned off and the unit's water service will be locked out until payment of overdue accounts and Association reconnection fees are paid in full.

-For the first occurrence of such cable, internet and water service lockouts, there will be a \$150 cable and internet service restoration fee and a \$180 water service restoration fee to compensate the Association for its costs involved-which must be paid in full before the Owner utilizes his/her unit.
+For the first occurrence of such cable, internet and water service lockouts, there will be a cable and internet service restoration fee and an additional water service restoration fee to compensate the Association for its costs involved-which must be paid in full before the Owner utilizes his/her unit.
+Current fees are listed on the Association website and available in the Association office and are subject to modification after 30 days' notice to owners.
 In addition, Owner's family, guests, or renters will not be permitted to use the Association's various amenities and common areas to include, but not limited to, pool, clubhouse, play areas, fitness room, tennis courts, fish cleaning station, boat ramps, and parking areas, etc.